simmonspatrick1-cell/demodashboard/README.md

 A single React application (located in [`netsuite-dashboard/`](netsuite-dashboard)) that showcases a fully wired NetSuite demo experience: prospect intake, AI prompt generation, mock NetSuite sync, clipboard utilities, and export tooling — all in one place.

-This repository now treats that app as the **only** source of truth.
-All earlier duplicate files, sample backends, and scattered docs have been removed so you only need to work inside the CRA project.
+This repository now treats that app as the **primary** source of truth.
+A lightweight Express API (optional) lives at the repo root under `backend-server.js` when you need to hit a real NetSuite endpoint or mock server.

 ## Features